sean-harding/Lattice-boltzmann/README.md

 # COMPILATION AND RUNNING THE CODE
 I have compiled the source code on my machine using g++: 'g++ -std=c++14 lBoltz.cpp -o lBoltz To run the code for X iterations on a grid of size YxZ, the excecutable is called with command line parameters, i.e. ./lBoltz X Y Z
+The python script used scipy and matplotlib to display an animation of the simulation.
+Run this with "python3 plot_fluid.py"